tattler-community/tattler-community/package/src/tattler/docs/source/templatedesigners/variables.rst

 Type: str

-Firstname, guessed from email addressed.
+First name, guessed from email addressed.

 The guessing is surprisingly reliable: